App Building Guidelines

 All previous guidelines apply to Macros as well as Apps, with the following exceptions that apply only to Macros.

 A Macro Input tool should include data.
 The inclusion of data makes it so much easier to troubleshoot or debug if something goes wrong.
 There is a text input embedded inside the Macro Input tool.
 This is the preferred method for macro inputs.
 If you need a bigger file to serve as the data input, it should be included with the macro where possible.
 Data file dependencies for a macro should be named following the pattern:

 Input and Output Names should not have a tool number associated with them.
 From the Macro Input Properties tab, ensure the name is descriptive enough.
 The Name specified here will be visible to the user when they configure the Macro tool.

 Tab names should be descriptive for ease of use while the user is configuring the macro tool.
-Tabs will be visible to the user at configuration time.
-The default Tab name is ‘Questions’ – not a very descriptive name and this is usually an oversight when developing a macro (or app) with a single tab.
+Tabs are visible to the user at configuration time.
+The default Tab name is 'Questions' – not a very descriptive name and this is usually an oversight when developing a macro (or app) with a single tab.
 See Interface Designer window.

 Supporting Macros used in a parent workflow should be present with the parent macro or in a supporting directory and named like: